RodrigoSantiago/Flat/README.md

 ### Getting started

+The project starts when the first `Window` is created and launched.
+A `Window` always have an `Activity` which is a bridge between `Window` and `Widget` The Controller class is resposible to handle Activity events, and it should be extended.
-The Controller class should be extended to control the Activity (Always assigned to a Window).
-Controllers can also be used to control Dialogs and Frames.
+Controllers can also be used to control a `Dialog` and a `Frame`

 The UXBuilder can assign variables and methods based upon widget's id.
-The field must be assigned with the annotation @Flat.
+The field must be assigned with the annotation `@Flat`.
 All the fields will be assigned after the onLoad event.
 ```java
 public class MainController extends Controller {
    @Flat